Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah, we don't go blow-by-blow, never have.
-I would say in both – well, all of them, Institutional, F&B and water, in particular, we've had great success the last two quarters in net new business.
+I would say in both, well all of them, Institutional, F&B and water in particular, we've had great success the last two quarters in net new business.
 And it's been increasing over the performance we had for prior quarters.
 I don't know if you directly attribute.
 I mean, we're certainly beating the new business drum loudly within the business.
 And businesses are on it and starting to show really strong results, so I think it's a whole number of factors.
 I don't know that there is the same kind of dislocation feeling that we think will occur in the competitors, but we'll see.

 John Roberts - UBS Securities LLC